A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Program settings.

-In the lower left corner, when you hover over the cursor, two panels with settings appear
+In the lower left corner, when you hover the cursor, two panels with settings appear

-The top icon on the left panel opens the window for setting the location when observing the stars:
+The top icon on the left panel opens the location settings window for stargazing:

-Here you can select a location by entering coordinates, selecting a city and country from the list, or by selecting a point on the map.
-You can use the default location of your choice, for this you need to check the corresponding box.
+Here you can select a location by entering coordinates, selecting a city and country from the list, or selecting a point on the map.
+You can use the default location of your choice; to do this, you need to check the appropriate box.

 The second icon opens the time setting window.

-The third one will show you the view settings.
+The third will show you the view settings.

-On the first tab, which is called “Sky”, you can configure the display of stars: absolute and relative magnification, enable / disable flicker and dynamic adaptation of sensitivity.
+On the first tab, called “Sky,” you can configure the display of stars: absolute and relative magnification, turn on/off flickering and dynamic sensitivity adaptation.

-You can also turn on / off the display of the atmosphere.
-Planets and satellites settings include enabling/disabling planets, their markers, orbits, modeling the speed of light, and scaling the moon.
+You can also turn on/off the atmosphere display.
+Settings for planets and satellites include enabling/disabling planets, their labels, orbits, modeling the speed of light and scaling the Moon.

-You can also turn star, nebula, and planet labels on or off, and change the label size.
-And even adjust the number of flying meteors per hour ...
+You can also turn star, nebula, and planet labels on or off, and change the size of the labels.
+And even adjust the number of passing meteors per hour...

 There are also constellation settings: constellation lines, names, contours and images of constellations (more on this below) and image brightness.
-You can also select projections, descriptions of projections are displayed to the right of the name.
+You can also select projections; descriptions of the projections are displayed to the right of the name.

-In the "Landscape" tab, you can select the landscape that will be shown when observing, such as the ocean, or the landscape of other planets, such as Mars or Saturn.
-You can also control the display of the earth, haze above the ground, set the selected landscape as the default landscape.
+In the “Terrain” tab, you can select the landscape that will be shown during observation, such as the ocean, or the landscape of other planets, such as Mars or Saturn.
+You can also control the display of the ground, haze above the ground, and set the selected landscape as the default landscape.

-The next icon in the left pane will open a search box for the item you want to see.
+The next icon on the left panel will open a search window for the object you want to see.

 The penultimate icon opens the settings window:

-In the "Basic" tab, you can select the language of the program, the option to display information about the selected object: all available, short or nothing.
+In the “Main” tab, you can select the program language, the option to display information about the selected object: all available, short or nothing.

-In the "Movement" tab, you can enable/disable movement with the keyboard or mouse, and also select (set) the start time of observation.
+In the “Movement” tab, you can enable/disable movements with the keyboard or mouse, and also select (set) the start time of observation.

-In the "Service" tab there are settings for the planetarium parameters, such as: spherical mirror distortion, disk field of view, for more realistic stargazing, non-horizontal object labels, if you want to change the position of star labels, etc. Screenshot settings, purpose /change folder for screenshots.
+In the “Service” tab there are settings for the planetarium parameters, such as: distortion of the spherical mirror, disk field of view, for more realistic star observation, non-horizontal object signatures, if you want to change the position of the star signatures, etc. Screenshot settings, purpose /change the folder for screenshots.

-Star catalog settings, you can additionally download nine catalogs of stars.
+Star catalog settings, you can download additionally nine star catalogs.

-Scripts tab.
-Here you can run the monitoring script, the program will act "on the machine", you will only have to observe.
+"Scenarios" tab.
+Here you can run an observation script, the program will act “automatically”, all you have to do is observe.

-In the "Plugins" tab, you can enable the loading of the plugin when the program starts, configure it.
+In the “Plugins” tab, you can enable the loading of the plugin when the program starts and configure it.
 There are eight plugins in total.
 The last icon on the left toolbar is help.

 The first and second buttons on the bottom toolbar include constellation lines and their names, respectively.

-The result of their actions in the figure.
+The result of their actions is shown in the figure.

-The third button shows constellations in the sky:
+The third button shows images of constellations in the sky:

 The next two buttons enable the display of grids.